-• Students will use the Hudson River Valley Review (HRVR) article, "Substitutes, Servants, and Soldiers: African American Soldiers at New Windsor Cantonment" to develop an understanding of the importance of primary sources and historic preservation.
-Lesson activities will scaffold students' understanding of the articles: use of primary sources, what the sources are, where the sources are found, along with the importance of historic preservation.
+• Students will use the Hudson River Valley Review (HRVR) article, "Substitutes, Servants, and Soldiers: African American Soldiers at New Windsor Cantonment" to develop an understanding of how the fight for racial equality began during the Revolutionary War, along with the practice of slavery in New England.
+Lesson activities will scaffold students' understanding of the article's theme as well as the article's construction.
 Each activity below can be adapted according to the student's needs and abilities.